jasongardnerlv/radium-datagrid/components/paper-dialog-behavior/README.md

 If `modal` is set, the element will set `aria-modal` and prevent the focus from exiting the element.
 It will also ensure that focus remains in the dialog.

-The `aria-labelledby` attribute will be set to the header element, if one exists.